 Teaching the Calendar (Days, Months, Seasons)

-- Order the Days – Write the seven days of the week on a large piece of paper or dry erase board.
-Hand them out in random order, and then have the students holding them to put themselves in order.
+- Order the Days: Write the seven days of the week on a large piece of paper or dry-erase board.
+Hand them out randomly, and then have the students hold them to arrange themselves.

-- Class Calendar – Keep a calendar in the room where kids can view or even add their pictures or stickers that represent seasons and holidays.
+- Class Calendar: Keep a calendar in the room where kids can view it or add their pictures or stickers representing seasons and holidays.

 Telling Time Books

-- Telling Time with Big Mama Cat by Dan Harper – is a hands-on way to learn time!
-Not only do kids get to read about time, but they learn important vocabulary.
+- Telling Time with Big Mama Cat by Dan Harper: is a hands-on way to learn time!
+Not only do kids get to read about time, but they also learn important vocabulary.
 They also get to use the built-in clock to practice making time!

-- What’s the Time, Mr. Wolf? by Annie Kubler – Do you know kids who are hungry all the time?
+- What’s the Time, Mr. Wolf? by Annie Kubler: Do you know kids who are always hungry?
 This book will resonate with them!
-It’s a finger puppet book that teaches time to young children
+It’s a finger puppet book that teaches time to young children.

-- How to Tell Time: A Lift-the-Flap Guide to Telling Time by DK – This telling time book is an interactive way for kids to learn telling time.
+- How to Tell Time: A Lift-the-Flap Guide to Telling Time by DK: This book is an interactive way for kids to learn to tell time.
 Kids will enjoy lifting the flaps to learn something new about time.
-For example, they review how long it should take to brush your teeth to the difference between AM and PM.
+For example, they review how long it should take to brush your teeth and the difference between AM and PM.

-- Wipe Clean Telling the Time by Jessica Greenwell – Looking for an interactive book that will help kids learn time?
+- Wipe Clean Telling the Time by Jessica Greenwell: Looking for an interactive book to help kids learn time?
 This wipe-clean book is the answer!
-Kids will get to use a dry erase marker to solve the time on each of these fun and interactive pages.
+On each of these fun and interactive pages, kids will use a dry-erase marker to solve the time.

-- It’s About Time by Stuart J. Murphy – A helpful book for kids learning to connect what they do each day with the time.
+- It’s About Time by Stuart J. Murphy: A helpful book for kids learning to connect what they do daily with the time.

-- Me Counting Time by Joan Sweeney – This time book is a great introduction understanding the many measurements of time and how they’re used in everyday life.
+- Me Counting Time by Joan Sweeney: This time book is an excellent introduction to understanding the many time measurements and how they’re used in everyday life.

-- Game Time by Stuart J. Murphy – Teach weeks and hours with this relatable book for kids.
+- Game Time by Stuart J. Murphy: Teach kids weeks and hours with this relatable book.

 - 10 Minutes Till Bedtime by Peggy Rathmann